One of the common search phrases that brings people to this site is What is an IFB Church? Here’s my answer to this question.

 - Separation from the world

-- Salvation from sin is by and through Christ alone
+- Salvation is through Christ alone, by grace, through faith

 - Personal responsibility to share the gospel with sinners